EasyScience/EasyDiffractionLibDocs/docs/getting-started.md

     To run the examples in Google Colab, you need to have a Google account.

-Google Colab is a free cloud service that allows you to run Jupyter Notebooks in the cloud.
-So, you can run the examples without installing anything on your local machine.
+Google Colab is a free cloud service that allows you to run Jupyter Notebooks online, enabling you to run the examples without installing anything on your local machine.

 In the top right corner of each example, under the [How to use](how-to-use/index.md#how-to-use) section, you will find a button to open that example in Google Colab :google-colab: